ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 Updating Values
 ^^^^^^^^^^^^^^^

-Many of the sections describe configuration files needed by the UFS Weather Model, i.e. ``namelist:``, ``fd_ufs:``, ``model_configure:``.
-The ``base_file:`` sub-entry is required to initially stage the file; it can then be modified via an ``update_values:`` block.
+Many of the blocks describe configuration files needed by the UFS Weather Model, i.e. ``namelist:``, ``fd_ufs:``, ``model_configure:``.
+The ``base_file:`` entry in a given block is required to initially stage the file; it can then be modified via an ``update_values:`` block.

-To ensure the correct values are updated, all keys that act as section headers above the entry to be updated need to be provided in the order in which they appear in the base file.
+To ensure the correct values are updated, the hierarchy of entries in the base file must be mirrord under the ``update_values:`` block.
 Multiple entries within a block may be updated and they need not follow the same order as those in the base file.
 For example, the base file named ``people.yaml`` may contain:

 .. code-block:: yaml